survivejs/webpack-book/manuscript/03_introduction.md

 [Webpack](https://webpack.js.org/) simplifies web development by solving a fundamental problem: bundling.
 It takes in various assets, such as JavaScript, CSS, and HTML, and transforms them into a format that’s convenient to consume through a browser.
 Doing this well takes a significant amount of pain away from web development.

-It's not the easiest tool to learn due to its configuration-driven approach, but it's incredibly powerful.
-The purpose of this guide is to help you get started with webpack and then go beyond the basics.
+It’s not the most accessible tool to learn due to its configuration-driven approach, but it’s incredibly powerful.
+The purpose of this guide is to help you get started with webpack and go beyond the basics.

 ## What is webpack

-Web browsers are designed to consume HTML, CSS, and JavaScript.
+Web browsers consume HTML, CSS, and JavaScript.
 As a project grows, tracking and configuring all of these files becomes too complicated to manage without help.
-Webpack was designed to address these problems.
+Webpack addresses these problems.
 Managing complexity is one of the fundamental issues of web development, and solving this problem well helps significantly.

 Webpack isn’t the only available bundler, and a collection of different tools have emerged.
 Task runners, such as Grunt and Gulp, are good examples of higher-level tools.
 Often the problem is that you need to write the workflows by hand.
 Pushing that issue to a bundler, such as webpack, is a step forward.

 Framework specific abstractions, such as [create-react-app](https://www.npmjs.com/package/create-react-app) or [@angular/cli](https://www.npmjs.com/package/@angular/cli), use webpack underneath.
-Often the usage is hidden and you could be using webpack without knowing it.
-That said, there's still value in understanding the tool in case you have to customize the setup.
+That said, there’s still value in understanding the tool if you have to customize the setup.

 {pagebreak}